-A daily funded bet (DFB) does not have a pre-defined maturity date, and is therefore open-ended.
-You'll be charged an interest fee for holding your position overnight, By contrast, a forward spread bet has a pre-defined expiry date and holding fees are built into the spread.
+The spread bet does not have a pre-defined maturity date, and is therefore open-ended.
+You'll be charged an interest fee for holding your position overnight.
 As a result, it is down to the discretion of each individual investor to determine the most appropriate holding period based on their own individual trading strategy and objectives.